project-SIMPLE/simple.template.unity/README.md

 # GAMA VR Provider

 This package allows to adapt a GAMA simulation to a VR environment created with Unity.
 It provides the VR developer with a game and connection management system, including GameObjects, methods and events that can be hooked.
-A list of these elements and how to use them is provided in the **Documentation** section.
+A list of these elements and how to use them is provided in the [**Documentation**](#documentation) section.

 ## Installation

+> [!WARNING]
-:warning: The package is being developped using **Unity Editor3.5f**.
+> The package is being developped using **Unity Editor3.5f1**.
 Although it should work with newer versions, as is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.

 ### Prerequisites

 Once the project is opened in Unity, if you have any errors, you can check the following points:
-- Make sure that Newtonsoft Json is installed.
+- Make sure that **Newtonsoft Json** is installed.
 Normaly, cloning this repo should ensure that it is installed.
 But if it's not the case, follow the tutorial on this [link](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
+- To work properly, we assume that you already have a compatible GAMA model and tha you have installed the [**Gama Server Middleware**](https://github.com/project-SIMPLE/GamaServerMiddleware).

+> [!TIP]
-- Additionaly, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
+> **For Windows users**, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
 If not, download it from [this repo](https://github.com/sta/websocket-sharp).
 And place it in Assets/Plugins in your Unity project.

-To work properly, we assume that you already have a compatible GAMA model and tha you have installed the [Gama Server Middleware](https://github.com/project-SIMPLE/GamaServerMiddleware).

 ### What is included